giselehbm/LCI_Workshop_2023/README.md

 ## 4) Nuclei & Cell Segmentation

-The segmentation of nuclei and cells are the starting point of several image analysis tasks in microscopy.
-Let's try
+The segmentation of nuclei and cells is the starting point of several image analysis tasks in microscopy.
+In this assignment we will use Fiji to create a pipeline for the segmentation of cells and nuclei.
+Be inspired by the image below!

+You can choose to work with your own images, acquired during the LCI Microscopy course, or, you can work with the images located in the folder "../images/noise/".

 ![](images/cell_nuclei_segmentation.png?raw=true "Screenshot")

+:arrow_right: Notes & Tips :bookmark:
+* Test the different thresholding algorithms in Fiji ("Image->Adjust->Threshold...");
+* Remember that the background subtraction can improve the segmentation results;
+* Pre-processing: you can find several convolution filters in "Process->Filters";
+* If thresholding does not perform well, you can try [StarDist](https://fiji.sc/)
+	- Available as a plugin for FIJI.
+Two trained models: fluorescent nuclei and H&E stained images